Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Introduction

-\item We have proposed a novel metamemory workflow ($\text{M}^{2}\text{WF}$) framework by considering the flow of human metamemory.
+\item Considering the flow of human metamemory, we propose a novel metamemory agent to improve one-time code generation in LLMs.
 This is particularly beneficial for real-world data-free coding scenarios or benchmark tasks without training sets.

-\item Our proposed $\text{M}^{2}\text{WF}$ framework has strong versatility and flexibility and can be easily plug-and-played.
-Moreover, the $\text{M}^{2}\text{WF}$ ensures reliability by carefully evaluating the recalled examples and adaptively tailoring such recall\&evaluation process for each programming problem.
+\item The proposed metamemory agent has strong versatility and flexibility and can be easily plug-and-played.
+Moreover, the metamemory agent enhances the authenticity and accuracy of reference examples through the evaluation and screening of recalled examples and adaptively tailoring such recall\&evaluation phase process for each programming problem.

-\item Extensive experimental results have demonstrated that $\text{M}^{2}\text{WF}$ framework can significantly improve the quality of code generation by LLMs, with the \textit{pass@$1$} score sometimes increasing by over 29.43\%.
+\item Extensive experimental results demonstrate that our proposed metamemory agent significantly improves the quality of LLM code generation, with the \textit{pass@$1$} score achieving an increase of 2.27\%-82.06\%.
+Additionally, to the best of our knowledge, this is the first attempt to integrate metamemory with LLMs.